Modeling adaptive forward-looking behavior in epidemics on networks: Introduction

-The COVID-19 pandemic reopened the debate on how human behavior should be included in epidemic models, with researchers with many different backgrounds contributing to the modeling effort, including for instance game-theoretical models \cite{frieswijk2022mean,ye2021game}.
-However, different approaches have often been siloed within the boundaries of the related discipline and consequent limitations.
-On the one hand, agent-based models with additional behavioral classes require a behavioral response to be defined a-priori.
-On the other hand, epi-economic models do consider an adaptive response but generally rely on the homogeneous mixing hypothesis, under which all susceptible individuals have an equal chance of contracting the infection.
-The great degree of heterogeneity in human behavior \cite{bearman2004chains,jones2003assessment,liljeros2001web,meyers2005network} makes it clear that different individuals have varying chances of contracting the disease.
-As a consequence, heterogeneous behavioral responses in the population should arise also under the epi-economic approach.
+The COVID-19 pandemic reopened this debate on how human behavior should be included in epidemic models, with researchers with many different backgrounds contributing to the modeling effort.
+On the one hand, the literature expanded on agent-based models with additional behavioral classes requiring an {\em ad hoc} behavioral response \citep{Azzimontietal2020, bisin-moro-lockdown-lucas-critique-2022, keppo2020behavioral}.
+On the other hand, a new generation of forward-looking rational expectation epi-economic models has been developed \citep{acemoglu2020multi, aguirre, alfaro2020social, alvarez2021simple, bethune2020covid, brotherhood2020economic, farboodi2021internal, phelan2022optimal,toxvaerd2020equilibrium}; see \citep{mcadams2021blossoming} for a survey. {In these forward-looking models individual expectations about the dynamics of the epidemic are generally assumed rational and precise - often deterministic in fact.
+This suggests an environment where individual choices are taken at relatively low frequencies and forecasting errors about, e.g., the transmission and recovery rates, are smoothed over time.
+Furthermore, these models generally rely on the homogeneous mixing hypothesis, under which all susceptible individuals have an equal chance of contracting the infection.\footnote{Notably, \cite{alfaro2020social} extends the analysis to allow for differential contact rates by demographic group.}}